Mobile Civic Center: Expo Hall

-With 28,000 square feet (2600 m²) of space, the Expo Hall can be used for conventions, trade shows, sporting events, banquets, and even concerts as well as other events.
-It seats 2,200 for seating events and up to 3,000 for concerts.
-It has a 40 by 32 foot (12 by 28 m) portable stage and a dance floor that can accommodate 1,500.
+With 28,000 square feet (2600 m2) of space, the Expo Hall was used for conventions, trade shows, sporting events, banquets, and even concerts as well as other events.
+It seated 2,200 for seating events and up to 3,000 for concerts.
+It had a 40 by 32 foot (12 by 28 m) portable stage and a dance floor that accommodated 1,500.

 The Arena

-The tallest building in the complex at seven stories tall, the Civic Center Arena (previously known as the Municipal Auditorium) features a domed roof.
-It features 80,000 square feet (7400 m) of space for sporting events and trade shows.
-There are 6,120 permanent seats at the arena, which for sporting events and concerts seats up to 10,112.
-The arena's main floor is encircled by 15 meeting rooms.
-There are eight concession stands, plus three locker rooms.
-In addition to trade shows, concerts, and sporting events, ice shows, circuses, wrestling, conventions and banquets can be held at the arena.
+The tallest building in the complex at seven stories tall, the Civic Center Arena (previously known as the Municipal Auditorium) featured a domed roof.
+It featured 80,000 square feet (7400 m) of space for sporting events and trade shows.
+There were 6,120 permanent seats at the arena, which for sporting events and concerts seated up to 10,112.
+The arena's main floor was encircled by 15 meeting rooms.
+There were eight concession stands, plus three locker rooms.
+In addition to trade shows, concerts, and sporting events, ice shows, circuses, wrestling, conventions and banquets could have been held at the arena.
 The arena hosted the Mobile Mysticks of the East Coast Hockey League, WCW Beach Blast (1992), and Uncensored (1998), as well as hosting the Mobile Seagulls of the National Indoor Football League and Mobile Wizards of the af2.
 It also was the site of the 1991 Sun Belt Conference men's basketball tournament.
 The Mobile Revelers played at the venue from 2001 to 2003 until the team folded citing low attendance.

-Mobile Civic Center Arena is still in use, and continues to serve as the Mobile stop of World Wrestling Entertainment, Ringling Brothers and Barnum and Bailey Circus, Disney on Ice and Champions on Ice.
+While the Mobile Civic Center Arena was still in use, it served as the Mobile stop of World Wrestling Entertainment, Ringling Brothers and Barnum and Bailey Circus, Disney on Ice and Champions on Ice.

-Seating capacities are: Hockey, 8,030; Basketball, 8,000; End-stage concerts, 8,119-9,920; Center-stage concerts, boxing and wrestling, 10,000.
+Seating capacities were: Hockey, 8,030; Basketball, 8,000; End-stage concerts, 8,119-9,920; Center-stage concerts, boxing and wrestling, 10,000.